mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 61 (compensated IMU data)</h4>

-<p align="justify">The experiment was carried out in the hallway adjacent to the Martyr Teacher Necmettin Yılmaz Hallway.
+<p align="justify">The experiment was carried out in the hallway adjacent to the marty teacher hallway.
 The pedestrian covered the first half of the distance at a steady walking pace.
 After reaching the end of the hallway and turning back, the pedestrian began running and completed the return path at the fastest possible speed.
 The experiment was performed by Pedestrian 1, who is 5" 8' inches tall.
 A video recording of the action trajectory is available for <a href="https://www.youtube.com/shorts/V36Lu44EJxw">viewing</a>.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |